wadham-oxford/mass_rename_images/README.md

 # Purpose

-Allows you to quickly rename all files in a folder.
-The intended use-case was for renaming all photos in a folder since default photo names are usually not very descriptive.
+Allows you to rename all and only the image files (and video files) in a folder at once.

+The file extensions recognised as belonging to image or video files are found in `extensions.py`.

 All the files are assigned numbers plus your chosen text.
 For example, if your chosen text was "Our Wedding", the files would be renamed: